Computing Curriculum

 • Computing/IT Subjects:

-• Students are responsible, competent, confident and creative users of information and communication technology.
+• Pupils are responsible, competent, confident and creative users of information and communication technology.

 • Develop an increasing competence in the world of ubiquitous computing, fostering a high level of digital literacy.

-• Students are able to explore the World Wide Web in a safe and responsible manner.
+• Pupils are able to explore the World Wide Web in a safe and responsible manner.

 • Demonstrate a wider understanding of how IT/Computing impacts upon the legal, ethical, professional and social aspects of our lives.

-• Students can understand and apply the fundamental principles and concepts of computer science, including abstraction, logic, algorithms and data representation
+• Pupils can understand and apply the fundamental principles and concepts of computer science, including abstraction, logic, algorithms and data representation

-• Students can analyse problems in computational terms, and have repeated practical experience of writing computer programs in order to solve such problems
+• Pupils can analyse problems in computational terms, and have repeated practical experience of writing computer programs in order to solve such problems

 • to make reasoned judgements